Deploying RFID Drone technologies requires and understanding of RFID tags first.

-RFID (Radio Frequency Identification) tags have been around since the 1940s and enables to cost effective identification of objects.
+RFID (Radio Frequency Identification) tags have been around since the 1940s.
+Because they enable cost effective identification of objects.
 The ability to connect everything via the internet is referred to as IOT (Internet of Everything).
 This number of uniquely identifiable connected objects is expected to reach 45 billion soon.

 No built-in power sources are added into passive tags

 Readers use radio frequency to power up readers and normally fall into class 0 to 3 range.